 In 2010 the decision was made!
 It happened as I awoke one morning!
 I simply asked myself, ’Where in the world do you want to be for the rest of your life?’
 The answer was forthcoming immediately!
 My intuition was screaming at me and so I happily packed my bags, bought my ticket and followed my basic instincts!
 The following chain of events then took place; a position working for an Australian Travel Agency as tour director on a mini cruise boat was offered, and for the following 6 years I sailed between Split and Dubrovnik, meeting so many amazing people, making many excellent contacts while deciding to make my home in Split.
 Once again romance knocked on my door and a second marriage followed in 2013.
 Split has provided me with all that I need, all that I was hoping to find.
 My expectations have been fulfilled.

 My Hidden Croatia

-Today I am self employed as a tour consultant assisting independent travelers and small groups.
+Today I am self-employed as a tour consultant assisting independent travellers and small groups.
 My services at My Hidden Croatia provide the guest with a personalized program, according to their interests, suggested food and wine options, meeting the food artisans and producers, attending social events, art and cultural events, suggesting accommodation, cruising and adventure tourism.
-I work in conjunction with a few local unique travel agents who are like minded, providing excellent service, guides, vehicles and drivers.
+I work in conjunction with a few local unique travel agents who are like-minded, providing excellent service, guides, vehicles and drivers.